 YOUR NEXT MOVE

-ππ¦ππ±πͺπ―π¨ ππͺπ¨π©π¦π³ ππ₯ ππ¦π’π₯π¦π³π΄ ππ¦π’π₯ πΈπͺπ΅π© πππ’π³πͺπ΅πΊ, ππ°πΆπ³π’π¨π¦, π’π―π₯ ππΆπ³π±π°π΄π¦What Still Counts? | Navigating Ambiguity in Higher Ed
+ππ¦ππ±πͺπ―π¨ ππͺπ¨π©π¦π³ ππ₯ ππ¦π’π₯π¦π³π΄ ππ¦π’π₯ πΈπͺπ΅π© πππ’π³πͺπ΅πΊ, ππ°πΆπ³π’π¨π¦, π’π―π₯ ππΆπ³π±π°π΄π¦Reflective Leadership in the New Year: Aligning Personal and Institutional Goals

 In higher education, leadership used to be measured by stability β consistency, reliability, steadiness.
 But as institutions face chronic disruption, shifting metrics, and evolving expectations, the old scorecards no longer capture what leadership truly requires.
 In...